Dazzler (Marvel Comics): Early life

+Becoming Dazzler

 Using the stage name "Dazzler", Alison sets out to make a name for herself in the music industry, using her light powers and dancing ability to enhance her performances.
 It is at one of her shows that Alison first meets the X-Men while they are attacked by the forces of the Hellfire Club.
 Angry at the interruption of her show, Alison lashes out in anger at the Hellfire intruders, unintentionally making one member catatonic.
 Alison subsequently aids the X-Men in finding Kitty Pryde.
-She has always assumed that life as a disco queen would be exciting but finds the fight with the X-Men's enemies going a bit too far.
-Thus she turns down their offer to join the team.
+She had always assumed that life as a disco queen would be exciting but finds the fight with the X-Men's enemies going a bit too far, and turns down their offer to join the team.

-Dazzler hides her status as a mutant from all but those closest to her.
+Dazzler hid her status as a mutant from all but those closest to her.
 After acquainting herself with the various Marvel Comics superheroes, Alison finds herself continually using her abilities to fight both ordinary criminals and rogue superhumans—often at the expense of her career ambitions.
 On one occasion, she meets Spider-Man, teaming up against the Lightmaster.
-She later battles the Enchantress, is overwhelmed by Doctor Doom, the Absorbing Man and then fights off Nightmare.
-She briefly allies with the Blue Shield, and aids the X-Men and Spider-Woman against the misguided Caliban.
+She later battled the Enchantress, is overwhelmed by Doctor Doom, the Absorbing Man and then fights off Nightmare.
+She briefly allied with the hero Blue Shield, and aids the X-Men and Spider-Woman against the misguided Caliban.
 On another occasion, she battles and defeats the Hulk, and establishes a long-standing feud with the then-mentally unstable Rogue.
+She fights against the cybernetic Techmaster.
 She also has a romantic affair with Warren Worthington III.

-In the course of her inadvertent adventures, she even encounters the planet-devouring Galactus, who initially thinks she is of little notice and generally ignores her.
-Nevertheless, Galactus temporarily endows her with cosmic energy so she can retrieve the herald Terrax.
-In addition to being offered membership into the X-Men, Alison is also asked to audition for a place in the Avengers.
-She declines while facing Fabian Stankowicz (who is ultimately easily defeated by the Wasp), saying that the superhero "trip wasn't for [her]".
+In the course of her inadvertent adventures, she even encounters the planet-devouring Galactus, who initially thought she was of little import and generally ignores her.
+Nevertheless, Galactus temporarily endowed her with cosmic energy so she can retrieve the herald Terrax.
+Alison was also asked to audition for a place in the Avengers; she declined, saying that the superhero life was of no interest to her.